::Welcome to Afpna Online Journal...

 African Journal of Paediatric Nephrology is the official Journal of the African Paediatric Nephrology Association (AFPNA).
 It is a biannual, peer-reviewed closed assess journal.
 The Journal publishes original clinical, laboratory and population- based research articles on renal diseases in children as well as fluid and electrolyte metabolism.
 Special features include a clinical quiz on paediatric nephrology, letters to the editor highlighting important issues in paediatric nephrology and book reviews.
 Read More....|

-Volume 9 Number 1 Original Articles- Preliminary View
+Volume 11 number 1 Original Articles- Preliminary View

 • Recurrent Urinary Tract Infections - Yakubu A. et al